tipplerow/d3x-morpheus/d3x-morpheus-docs/docs/array/overview.md

 circumstances.
 Adding support for additional `Array` types is also fairly straightforward, and is described in a later section.

-Primitive collections libraries such as [Trove](http://trove.starlight-systems.com/) and [Goldman Sachs Collections](https://github.com/goldmansachs/gs-collections) provide very effective high performance data structures, and the Morpheus `Array` interface is not intended to compete with these libraries.
-In fact, sparse Morpheus Array implementations leverage the Trove library under the covers.
-A feature of Trove however is that each typed collection is represented by its own interface, such as `TIntList` for primitive integers and `TDoubleList` for primitive doubles, and they do not share a common interface.
+Primitive collections libraries such as [Goldman Sachs Collections](https://github.com/goldmansachs/gs-collections) provide very effective high performance data structures, and the Morpheus `Array` interface is not intended to compete with these libraries.
+In fact, sparse Morpheus Array implementations leverage the Goldman Sachs library under the covers.
+A feature of Goldman Sachs Collections however is that each typed collection is represented by its own interface, such as `IntList` for primitive integers and `DoubleList` for primitive doubles, and they do not share a common interface.
 This makes it inconvenient to build generic APIs that can operate on multiple types of primitive collections, without creating lots of overloaded methods.